 “Is a dental bridge the right solution for me?”
 This question is frequently asked by many of our patients when they visit Reflections Dental.
 The answer is – it depends on your situation.
 A lot of factors can play a role in whether a dental bridge is an ideal solution for you.

 When Is Dental Bridget The Perfect Solution?

-A dental bridge is also known as the artificial tooth.
-It is attached to your adjacent teeth, requiring the strength of the adjacent teeth so it can function like a regular tooth does.
+A dental bridge is also known as an artificial tooth.
+It is attached to your adjacent teeth, requiring the strength of the adjacent teeth so it can function as a regular tooth does.
 A dental bridge is an option we give to our clients if they are not an ideal candidate for a dental implant.

 Some patients opt for this solution because it is less expensive than dental implants.
 However, the price gap between the dental bridge and dental implant is closing because of the advancement in dental technology.